-Grants and Purchase Products
+Grants and Direct Purchase of Temporary Art

 The MAC grants program currently offers four programs: ArtWORKS!, Project, Summer Concert and BLINK.
 Artworks grants provide support to artists and educators for art programs directed at k-12 students.
 Project Grants provide support to individual and performing artists and non-profit groups for projects that enrich the arts and culture of Madison.
 Summer Concert Series grants provide support to organizations that coordinate a series of concerts that are free and accessible to the public.
 BLINK provides funding for temporary public art projects.